Set up Office editing

 Step 1.
 Block the Office editing extension

 Have all users in your organization remove the Office Editing for Docs, Sheets & Slides extension before using Office editing.
 If the extension is installed, when opening an Office file, Docs will default to using the extension rather than native office editing.

-From the Admin console Home page, go to Device managementChrome management.
+From the Admin console Home page, go to Device management.

-If you don't see Device management on the Home page, click More controls at the bottom.
+To see Device management, you might have to click More controls at the bottom.

 - Click App Management.

-- Make sure Allow installation is turned off.
+- Set Allow installation to off.

-- Click More More Tools Extensions.
+- Click Extensions.

 - Find the Office Editing for Docs, Sheets & Slides extension and click Remove.